Indian reservation

-Because recognized Native American nations possess tribal sovereignty, albeit of a limited degree, laws within tribal lands may vary from those of the surrounding and adjacent states.
-For example, these laws can permit casinos on reservations located within states which do not allow gambling, thus attracting tourism.
-The tribal council generally has jurisdiction over the reservation, not the U.S. state it is located in or the U.S. federal government.
+Because recognized Native American nations are subject to federal law, they possess limited tribal sovereignty.
+Thus, laws within tribal lands may vary from those of the surrounding and adjacent states.
+For example, these laws can permit casinos on reservations located within states which do not allow gambling.
+The tribal council generally has jurisdiction over the reservation, not the U.S. state in which it is located, or federal law.
+Court jurisdiction in Indian country is shared between tribes and the federal government, depending on the tribal affiliation of the parties involved and the specific crime or civil matter.
 Different reservations have different systems of government, which may or may not replicate the forms of government found outside the reservation.
 Most Native American reservations were established by the federal government but a small number, mainly in the East, owe their origin to state recognition.

 The term "reservation" is a legal designation.
 It comes from the conception of the Native American nations as independent sovereigns at the time the U.S. Constitution was ratified.
 Thus, early peace treaties (often signed under conditions of duress or fraud), in which Native American nations surrendered large portions of their land to the United States, designated parcels which the nations, as sovereigns, "reserved" to themselves, and those parcels came to be called "reservations".
 The term remained in use after the federal government began to forcibly relocate nations to parcels of land to which they often had no historical or cultural connection.
 Compared to other population centers in the U.S., reservations are disproportionately located on or near toxic sites hazardous to the health of those living or working in close proximity, including nuclear testing grounds and contaminated mines.

-Today the majority of American Indians and Alaska Natives live outside the reservations, mainly in the larger western cities such as Phoenix and Los Angeles.
-In 2012, there were over 2.5 million Native Americans, with 1 million living on reservations.
+The majority of American Indians (excluding Alaska Natives, who no longer have reservations) live outside the reservations, mainly in the larger western cities such as Phoenix and Los Angeles.
+In 2012, there were more than 2.5 million Native Americans, with 1 million living on reservations.